nellypaulova/First_Project/README.md

-I made a basic website with html and css about spideman, with pictures and links. and I alos linked a chronological list of viewing the Marvel Movies.
+I made a basic website with html and css about spiderman, with pictures and links. and I also linked a chronological list of viewing the Marvel Movies.